We found 5 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield HMO near

 Relevant Interests: , colon problems

 All Interests: Colon Problems

 Dr. Dale Burleson is a medical specialist in general surgery and colon & rectal surgery.
 Patient ratings for Dr. Burleson average 3.5 stars out of 5.
 Dr. Burleson's clinical interests include diverticular disease, crohn's disease, and colorectal cancer screening.
-His hospital/clinic affiliations include Baylor Scott & White Health, Texas Health Presbyterian Hospital Dallas, and Texas Health Presbyterian Hospital Plano.
-Dr. Burleson honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-His practice is open to new patients.
+Dr. Burleson is rated 3.5 stars out of 5 by his patients.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 He attended Texas A & M Health Science Center College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Kansas for residency.
-He has received the distinction of Texas Super Doctors.
+Dr. Burleson has received professional recognition including the following: Texas Super Doctors.
 Dr. Burleson (or staff) speaks Spanish and Italian.
 He is affiliated with Baylor Scott & White Health, Texas Health Presbyterian Hospital Dallas, and Texas Health Presbyterian Hospital Plano.
 New patients are welcome to contact Dr. Burleson's office for an appointment.